-In December 2014, the Board of Directors approved the establishment of the Group Internal Audit under the new organisational structure of the Company as a group function which the Audit Committee has preliminary approved.
-The Group Internal Audit still report directly to the Audit Committee since their appointment in 1999.
-Over the past year, the Audit Committee has also approved the Internal Audit master plan and the annual audit plan which correspond to the risk-based approach as well as acknowledged the internal audit reports regarding internal control.
-Moreover, the Head of Internal Audit can immediately contact the Audit Committee for discussion when any major problems or important matters are found.
+In December 2014, the Board of Directors approved the establishment of the Group Internal Audit Office under the new organisational structure of the Company as a group function.
+On 11 February 2020, the Audit Committee approved the ratification of the Group Internal Audit Office's revised organisation structure.
+The Group Internal Audit Office still report directly to the Audit Committee since their appointment in 1999.
+Over the past year, the Audit Committee has also approved the Group Internal Audit master plan and the annual audit plan which correspond to the risk-based approach as well as acknowledged the internal audit reports regarding internal control.
+Moreover, the Head of Group Internal Audit Office can immediately contact the Audit Committee for discussion when any major problems or important matters are found.